Dementia Care

 The Dementia friendly Garden

 An exciting addition to our services is the Dementia Care Garden.
-Based on research from Sterling University, outdoor spaces have a proven positive impact on all individuals.
+Based on research from Stirling University, outdoor spaces have a proven positive impact on all individuals.
 Therefore, we believe that a dementia-friendly outdoor space is highly beneficial to supporting our Dementia Care patients as a whole.

 The garden is available Hospice wide, and we have seen a positive impact on everyone’s emotional and mental wellbeing.